Life Insurance

 Child Insurance Plan

 A child insurance plan is an investment cum insurance plan from life insurance companies, which offers the financial security required for your child’s dreams and goals.
 You can use a child insurance plan to invest in the big life goals of your child like higher education and marriage.
+While you are building the corpus to fulfill these goals for your child, an insurance plan provides a safety cushion to the corpus in case of your untimely demise.
+In the unfortunate event of your passing away before fulfilling the goal,

 1. A child plan will help you provide for your child’s important life goals regardless of your presence in his or her life.
 With life cover and goal protection options, a child plan alone is enough to protect your child’s future whether through investment or life cover.